Other / mixed grade configuration · Shreveport, LA

 What is the racial and ethnic makeup of Southern Hills Elementary School?

-The largest demographic group at Southern Hills Elementary School is African American at 87.3%.
-The school serves a diverse student body in Shreveport, LA.
+The largest demographic group at Southern Hills Elementary School is African American at 87.3% of enrollment, in Shreveport, LA.

 What is the Resource Investment Index for Southern Hills Elementary School?

-Southern Hills Elementary School has a Resource Investment Index of 29/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Southern Hills Elementary School has a Resource Investment Index of 35/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page